aws-samples/automating-livestream-video-monitoring/README.md

 - A web application that demonstrates the realtime status and details of each monitoring check being performed on the video stream

 ![./img/architecture.png](./img/architecture.png)

+## Deploying the application in your AWS account

 ### Deploying the video ingestion pipeline and video processing pipeline